 What meetings did you have with real drone pilots and what did you take from them?

 EH: It was a luxury because Andrew not only designed these things that were exact replicas, but he brought in two former drone pilots to talk with us about how to operate them and what it’s like.
-What I took away from it is, how complex the situation is, I mean, what in truth is a huge… a lot of these guys are the same type of person who is extremely interested in video games and extremely good at them and some of them would do this for ten hours and then drive home and play video games for four hours, and it seemed impossible from my understanding of it for a person to separate from that.
-That’s not really relevant because my character, he’s the one who is different, he’s trying to balance the absolute schizophrenia of trying to be at war with the Taliban in the afternoon and then pick your kids up from school, and how hard it is for one human being to hold all of that in your head.
+What I took away from it is how complex the situation is – a lot of these guys are the same type of person who is extremely interested in video games and extremely good at them, and some of them would do this for ten hours and then drive home and play video games for four hours, and it seemed impossible from my understanding of it for a person to separate from that.
+That’s not really relevant because my character, he’s the one who is different; he’s trying to balance the absolute schizophrenia of trying to be at war with the Taliban and then picking your kids up from school, and how hard it is for one human being to hold all of that in their head.

 EH: That’s an interesting question.
 Familiar with, maybe, but I also know how difficult that is.

 AN: When you do theatre do you take it home?